How packaging must change to cope with growth of e-commerce deliveries

 One element of a product that many businesses fail to review is packaging.
 And yet this is precisely what gives your customers their first impression of the product they have received from your company.

 In the age of online reviews, this is a potentially risky oversight.
 Data shows that nine out of 10 shoppers search out online reviews.
 And of those who search out the opinions of others, 88% trust what they read.
-There’s nothing like damaged goods to see those ratings plunge, which can then so easily translate into falling sales.
+There’s nothing like damaged goods to see that rating plunge, which can then so easily translate into falling sales.

 Experts like Gene Bodenheimer, product damage specialist at FedEx company Genco ATC, are already beginning to identify the types of material that businesses should consider using if they want their packaging intact when it reaches customers.